spchai/spchai.github.io/_posts/2024-11-20-Best_Student_Award.md

   - Stick-slip
 ---

-Shupeng won **Best Student Award** for the oral presentation entitled **New insights into stress conditions on rock discontinuities in laboratory shear tests** in the _2024 International Geomechanics Conference_ held on 18 – 20 November in Kuala Lumpur, Malaysia.
+Won **Best Student Award** for the oral presentation entitled **New insights into stress conditions on rock discontinuities in laboratory shear tests** in the _2024 International Geomechanics Conference_ held on 18 – 20 November in Kuala Lumpur, Malaysia.

 <div style="text-align: center;line-height: 1.5;">
   <img src='/images/Awards/2024-11-20-Best_Student_Award.png' style="width: 80%;" />